Gâteau Basque

-Gâteau Basque (etxeko bixkotxa; "cake of the house") is a traditional dessert from the North of Pays Basque, a region of France, typically filled with black cherry jam or pastry cream.
-Gâteau Basque with cream is more typical in the South of Pays Basque, a region of Spain.
+Gâteau Basque (etxeko bixkotxa; "cake of the house") is a traditional dessert from the Northern Basque Country, typically filled with black cherry jam or pastry cream.
+Gâteau Basque with cream is more typical in the Southern Basque Country.

 Description

 Typically Gâteau Basque is constructed from layers of a butter-sugar wheat flour pastry dough (in this case pâte sablée, not brisée) with a filling of either black cherry jam or almond or vanilla pastry cream.
 It has been argued that only black Xapata cherries native to the Basque Country should be used.

 The dough is rolled out like a double crust pie and filled with jam or pastry cream.
 Similar to the Boston cream pie, which is a cake and not a pie, the Gâteau Basque dough produces a crumb-textured pastry that is chewy and tender.

 It is traditional to mark a Basque cross on the top if the cake is filled with black cherry jam, or to use a crosshatch pattern on top if filled with pastry cream.